vlstill/tedi/verification.md

 Concerning stronger memory models, \cite{Derevenetc2014} shows an algorithm for checking robustness under POWER, but does not provide any implementation.
 The algorithm presented in this work also assumes that the number of processes is fixed and each process is a finite automaton, therefore it is not directly applicable to robustness checking of real-world programs.

+For programming languages with the data race free guarantee,[^drf] data race freedom can be used as sufficient condition for robustness.
-A somewhat related problem of data race detection is explored in \cite{Yang2004} for the Java Memory Model (JMM).
+The problem of data race detection is explored for example in \cite{Yang2004} for the Java Memory Model (JMM).
 In this case we ask if the program uses enough synchronization to avoid any data races.
 However, as the JMM defines data races in terms of SC executions, this work only formalizes SC.
 The entire program, memory constraints, and the specification is encoded as a constraint solving problem, which can be solved by a constraint solver, e.g. Prolog with finite domain data.
 This work is accompanied by the  *DefectFinder* tool.

+[^drf]: Stating that data race free programs observe only sequentially consistent behaviours.

 # Direct Analysis Techniques